-Flaxseed not only offers fiber, which is essential for a healthy digestive system, but it also offers fats that you need in your gallbladder diet.”Ground flaxseed makes an excellent fiber supplement and can be added to cereal, smoothies, and juices to increase fiber intake,” says Will Bulsiewicz, MD, a gastroenterologist in Mount Pleasant, SC.
+Flaxseed not only offers fiber, which is essential for a healthy digestive system, but it also offers fats that you need in your gallbladder diet.”Ground flaxseed makes an excellent fiber supplement and can be added to cereal, smoothies, and juices to increase fiber intake,” says Will Bulsiewicz, MD, a gastroenterologist in Mount Pleasant, South Carolina.
 (One tablespoon of ground flaxseed contains about two grams of dietary fiber.)
 “As an added benefit, you get healthy, gallbladder-friendly fats in the form of plant-based omega 3s,” he says.
-Here are other proven ways to boost your fiber intake.
-Women should aim for 25 grams of fiber per day, while men should aim for 38 grams (or 21 and 30 grams daily, respectively, for those older than 50), according to the Academy of Nutrition and Dietetics.
+(Here are other proven ways to boost your fiber intake).
+Women should aim for 25 grams of fiber per day, while men should aim for 38 grams (or 21 and 30 grams daily, respectively, for those older than 50), according to the Institute of Medicine.

 When it comes to potassium-rich foods, avocados rank high for a gallbladder diet.
 “This is a superfood that is rich in healthy fats and very high in potassium,” says Carrie Burrows, PhD, a nutrition scientist in Orlando, FL.
 “Potassium is an essential nutrient for fluid and electrolyte balance that keeps us hydrated.”
 Most of us are chronically dehydrated, which leads to a number of health issues including gallstones, she says: “Gallstones form when bile is too thick, so being hydrated helps keep bile at the right consistency so you can prevent the formation of gallstones.”
 Gallstones may also form if bile contains too much cholesterol or too much bilirubin.
 Include sliced avocados with your lunchtime salad or add them to your morning toast.